 - Fourth Date Marriage: Late in the movie Altaira absolutely refuses to deny her love for the Captain, even though they've known each other for like three days by that point.

 - Friend to All Living Things: Altaira, until she first feels sexual desire, at which point it shuts off like a light switch.
-The captain is weirdly Genre Savvy about this.

 - Future Music: Alleged to be the first film with an all-electronic score.